hichamov/cka-notes/README.md

 * OS Upgrades

-If a node is down, kubernetes waits for 5 minutes (pod eviction timeout), then, is the pods are part of a replicaset, creates the pods in another node
+If a node is down, kubernetes waits for 5 minutes (pod eviction timeout), then, if the pods are part of a replicaset, creates the pods in another node

 'Pod Eviction Timeout' is a paramater of the controller manager component 'default: --pod-eviction-timeout=5m0s'